 Our management certification and auditor attestation regarding the effectiveness of our internal control over financial reporting as of December 31, 2008 excluded the operations of Zetex.
-If we are not able to integrate Zetex operations into our internal control over financial reporting, our internal control over financial reporting may not be effective.
+If we are not able to integrate Zetex operations into our internal control over financial reporting may not be effective.